 Opera is elitist.
 Only posh people can enjoy it.

 Although ticket prices range up to £60 for Opera North’s productions, there are cheaper priced tickets available in the circle and gallery seats.
 It is worth bearing in mind that your ticket price helps pay the wages of an entire orchestra, chorus and production team, rather than just the lead performers.
+Opera North have also introduced a new Try It ON scheme aimed at giving discount to those who are new to opera.
+Other opera companies also provide similar subsidies.

 I have never felt out of place watching an opera, defying my perceptions that only high-brow audiences would watch opera.
 When I attended Tosca, I was sat in front of members from Streetwise Opera, a fantastic charity that provides homeless people a platform to perform opera.
 It allows its members a chance to escape the hardships they face on a daily basis.
 They were more acquainted with opera than I, and they enjoyed seeing my newbie reactions to Puccini’s tense plot.